-The Company does not have any written buy-down programs with retailers, but the Company has provided certain retailers with markdown allowances for obsolete and slow moving products that are in the retailer's inventory.
+In its wholesale businesses, the Company does not have any written buy-down programs with retailers, but the Company has provided certain retailers with markdown allowances for obsolete and slow moving products that are in the retailer's inventory.
 The Company estimates these allowances and provides for them as reductions to revenues at the time revenues are recorded.
 Markdowns are negotiated with retailers and changes are made to the estimates as agreements are reached.
 Actual amounts for markdowns have not differed materially from estimates.